Lexie-MingyueZhao/551-project-billionares-/README.md

 2. **Hover & Click Features**: Detailed data appears when users hover over visual elements.
 3. **Time-Series Animation**: Users can track wealth accumulation over time.

-This dashboard will be built with a realistic scope, ensuring usability while maintaining a high standard of design and interactivity.
 ![Billionaire Data Analysis Sketch](sketch.jpg)

 ## Expected Outcomes